 8. MISCELLANEOUS.
 This Guaranty shall in all respects be governed by, and construed in accordance with, the law of the State of New York, without regard to principles of conflicts of laws.
 This Guaranty shall be binding upon Guarantor and its successors and permitted assigns and inure to the benefit of and be enforceable by Counterparty, its successors and assigns.
 Any assignment of the Guaranty by the Guarantor without the prior written consent of an authorized representative of Counterparty shall be null and void.
 The Guaranty embodies the entire agreement and understanding between Guarantor and Counterparty and supersedes all prior agreements and understandings relating to the subject matter hereof.
 The headings in this Guaranty are for purposes of reference only, and shall not affect the meaning hereof.

-IN WITNESS WHEREOF, the Guarantor has executed this Guaranty on , 2001, but it is effective as of the date first above written.
+IN WITNESS WHEREOF, the Guarantor has executed this Guaranty on February__, 2001, but it is effective as of the date first above written.

 ENRON CORP.